DAMY-GASO/DAMY-PORTFOLIO/README.md

 * Cryptocurrency trading
 * Bugs bounty hunting

-I have gained more skills that helps me to perform my duties well. my skills are outlined in my portfolio
+I have gained more skills that helps me to perform my duties well.
+My skills and my sample works that I have completed are outlined in my portfolio.

 To view my portfolio click here below